We Fabricate and Install Cultured Marble Countertops & More

 The term “cultured marble” is sometimes used as an umbrella description for all types of manufactured, or engineered, stone.
 Used in this sense, the term includes man-made marble, granite, and onyx.

-Division Nine installs cultured marble countertops, backsplashes, shower panels, and tub surrounds.
+Division Nine installs cultured marble countertops in Orlando, plus backsplashes, shower panels, and tub surrounds.
 Cultured marble is manufactured by blending crushed marble, marble dust, polyester resins, fillers, and pigments.
 The mixture is poured into molds that are lined with a gel coating.
 When the mixture hardens, it is removed from the mold.
 The gel coat is affixed to the surface of the piece.
 This creates a non-porous product and then can either be polished for a high-gloss look or sanded for a matte look.

 Cultured Marble—How Is It Different?